-Two waterfalls are used in the climax of the movie, both near Palenque in Mexico.
+Two waterfalls are used in the climax of the movie, both near Palenque, Mexico.
 The first is Misol Ha, just outside the village (beginning and end of the sequence), and the other is Agua Azul about an hour's drive away (the middle part of the sequence).

-Jesse Ventura was delighted to find out from the wardrobe department that his arms were 1" bigger than Arnold Schwarzenegger's.
+Jesse Ventura was delighted to find out from the wardrobe department that his arms were one inch bigger than Arnold Schwarzenegger's.
 He suggested to Schwarzenegger that they measure arms, with the winner getting a bottle of champagne.
-Ventura lost because Schwarzenegger had told the wardrobe department to tell Ventura that his arms were bigger.
+Ventura lost, because Schwarzenegger had told the wardrobe department to tell Ventura that his arms were bigger.

-The Predator was first designed by a special effects company the studio picked to save money on.
-Stan Winston later created the Predator for $1.5 million; this other studio charged half that amount.
-Because of that, their Predator looked like someone in a lizard suit with the head of a duck, according to Arnold Schwarzenegger.
-When Winston was brought in to redesign the Predator, the final fight scene had to be reshot.
-The new Predator was 8-1/2 feet tall, but the recast Kevin Peter Hall was 7'2".
-The costume was heavy and off-balance and Hall couldn't see with the mask on; because of that, during the fight scene with Dutch, he actually did hit Schwarzenegger once.
+The Predator was first designed by a special effects company the studio picked to save money.
+Stan Winston later created the Predator for 1.5 million dollars.
+This other studio charged half that amount.
+Because of that, their Predator looked like someone in a lizard suit, with the head of a duck, according to Arnold Schwarzenegger.
+When Winston was brought in to redesign the Predator, the final fight scene had to be re-shot.
+The new Predator was 8-1/2 feet tall, but the re-cast Kevin Peter Hall was 7'2".
+The costume was heavy and off-balance, and Hall couldn't see with the mask on.
+Because of that, during the fight scene with Dutch, he actually did hit Schwarzenegger once.

-Part of the shoot was 48 hours before Arnold Schwarzenegger's wedding rehearsal dinner.
-Jesse Ventura teased him about his nuptials, often ruining takes; director John McTiernan was not amused.
-Schwarzenegger missed the final preparation and Maria Shriver was not happy about that, because his mind was more on the film instead of their wedding.
+Part of the shoot was forty-eight hours before Arnold Schwarzenegger's wedding rehearsal dinner.
+Jesse Ventura teased him about his nuptials, often ruining takes; John McTiernan was not amused.
+Schwarzenegger missed the final preparation, and Maria Shriver was not happy about that, because his mind was more on the film, instead of their wedding.

 Shane Black hated the glasses he was given to wear as Hawkins.
-He wanted to wear authentic military-issue ballistic glasses worn by actual troops in the field, but the director wanted him to look as geeky as possible.
+He wanted to wear authentic military-issue ballistic glasses, worn by actual troops in the field, but John McTiernan wanted him to look as geeky as possible.

 Due to health and safety regulations, Arnold Schwarzenegger was not allowed to light his cigar inside the helicopter near the beginning of the film.
 As a result the glow was added optically in post-production.

-Because this was the first Predator movie, only the thermal vision and infrared vision was shown from the Predator's point of view (Predator 2 (1990) introduced many other vision modes for the predator), but with good attention to details you can get hints that the Predator has different vision modes even in this movie; The Predator can obviously see and avoid the trip wires that are hidden everywhere in the forest (which would actually not be visible if the Predator only used thermal visions).
-The predator can also see if the soldiers are carrying any kind of weapons or knives and if they are unarmed, indicating the Predator has a different vision mode which makes him able to detect solid metal.
+Because this was the first Predator movie, only the thermal vision and infrared vision was shown from the Predator's point of view (Predator 2 (1990) introduced many other vision modes for the Predator), but with good attention to details, you can get hints that the Predator has different vision modes, even in this movie.
+The Predator can obviously see and avoid the trip wires that are hidden everywhere in the forest (which would actually not be visible if the Predator only used thermal vision).
+The Predator can also see whether the soldiers are armed, indicating the Predator has a different vision mode to detect solid metal.